 Where to hunt Southern Impala

 Southern Impala is by far the most numerous and the most widespread variety of Common Impala, one of the most popular trophies in Africa.
 The herds of this graceful antelope roam the savannah, scrub and bush landscapes in the southern and eastern part of the African continent.
-Southern Impala hunting is legal in northern Tanzania, Mozambique, Namibia and South Africa.
+Southern Impala hunting is legal in Botswana, Mozambique, Namibia, South Africa, Zambia and Zimbabwe

 Southern Impala shooting fees can be priced as low as $250.
 To the trophy fee you should add the daily rates, which will bring the price of the total hunt to $1,000 or so.
 Few hunters, however, would travel all the way to Africa to hunt just one species; Impala are usually hunted as part of a “plains game” package.
 Such packages are usually priced in the $3,000-$5,000 range.